csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

-One of BEM’s key strengths is its _scannability_, and, to my mind, there are two levels of reading code: the first is actually reading it, taking it in, learning what it is doing; the second is _scanning_ it, which is a really high-level look over some code, perhaps to find something else, perhaps to just give it a once-over to check its general sanity, or just poking around.
+One of BEM’s key strengths is its _scannability_, and, to my mind, there are two levels of reading code: the first is actually reading it, taking it in, learning what it is doing; the second is _scanning_ it, which is a really high-level look over some code, perhaps to find something, perhaps to just give it a once-over to check its general sanity, or just poking around.
 I often feel we put a lot of weight on the former—_reading_ code—and nowhere near enough on the latter—_scanning_ it.

 What I find the square brackets offer me is a very visual way of absorbing (i.e. scanning) an HTML page.
 The square brackets become _very_ apparent—very